 $40ish • BUY

 Wanna get into fly fishing on the cheap?
 Could do worse than these bits of kit

 The reel I bought for my first good piece of fly fishing gear was made by Orvis and I’ve had a soft spot for them ever since.
-Their entry-level Clearwater reel has a nice big arbor to help reel in line quickly. $69 BUY
+Their slightly above entry-level Battenkill reel is beautifully made and an inexpensive upgrade that will last many, many years.. $98 • BUY

 Waders aren’t necessarily mandatory if you’re just getting into fly fishing and want to try it out, but once you know this is something you want to keep doing, they become mandatory in a hurry.
 Simms makes terrific waders at a range of prices.
 Their Tributary model, entry level, comes in around $180 for mens and womens. • BUY